We are committed to understanding and managing our impact on the environment.

 Estates and Safety, Health and Environment

 The University's Estates Department manage and monitor the internal environment.
-Health, Safety and Environment Manager is a specialist key role and integral to the successful function of the Sustainability Action Group.
-The team develops and delivers the Carbon Management Plan (CMP) of the University, and integrates energy efficiency and water conservation across all sites to support the delivery of core business objectives.
+Safety, Health and Environment Manager is a specialist key role and integral to the successful function of the Sustainability Action Group.
+The team develops and delivers the Low Carbon Transition and Delivery Plan for the University and integrates energy efficiency and water conservation across all sites to support the delivery of core business objectives.
 All aspects of sustainability are a standing item on the Safety, Health and Environment committee, who report directly to the Vice Chancellors board.

 In order to support the University’s core strategic themes, the Environmental Sustainability Strategy will focus on the following key priorities:-

-• Priority 2 - Education for Environmental Sustainability
+• Priority 1 - Education for Sustainable Development

-• Priority 4 - Environmental impact of the Estate
+• Priority 3 - Environmental Impact of Campus 2025

-The Safety, Health and Environment Manager has responsibility for the disposal and monitoring of general waste produced at the University and to comply with legislation.
-They regularly implement and review the Waste Management Service to ensure it supports and contributes to the improvement of environmental aims and objectives.
+The Safety, Health and Environment Manager has responsibility for the disposal and monitoring of all waste produced at the University and to comply with legislation.
+Waste Management Services are regularly reviewed to ensure it supports and contributes to the improvement of environmental aims and objectives.

 The SHE Department is the driver of environmental and sustainability projects and objectives, benchmarking against similar organisations.
 The team ensure that departments align strategic priorities for the University and that an environmental management system is achieved.